Course Drop, Course Withdrawal, and Refund Schedule

-Students who withdraw from a course when the effective date of the withdrawal does not fall under a refund period are responsible for their tuition.
-Request for refunds due to circumstances clearly beyond the student’s control, such as illness, required military service, etc., must be in writing and accompanied by appropriate documentation, such as a physician’s statement, military orders, etc.
+Students who drop a course after the 4th business day “drop” period are responsible for their tuition, and the action will be processed as a withdrawal.
+Request for drops/refunds due to circumstances beyond those permitted by the University, such as severe personal illness, required military deployment, etc., must be in writing and accompanied by third party documentation, such as a physician’s statement, military orders, etc.

-For nonmilitary students enrolled in Alaska, California, Indiana, Kentucky, Maryland, North Dakota, Oregon, and Tennessee, refund tables are available at local Worldwide locations or on the State Authorization and Compliance site.
+For nonmilitary students enrolled in Alaska, Alabama, Arizona, California, Louisiana, Maryland, Nevada, New Mexico, North Dakota, and Oregon, refund tables are available at local Worldwide locations or on the State Authorization and Compliance site.

 PhD in Aviation Cancellation and Refund Policy

 * Unless specified by Memorandum of Understanding (MOU), contract, or state regulations.

 PhD in Aviation course terms are offered three times per year and are 12-weeks in length.

 Arizona Students Cancellation and Refund Policy